satishphale/Advanced-Lane-Detection/README.md

 #### 5. calculation the radius of curvature of the lane and the position of the vehicle with respect to center.

-In the curavature() method I found the radii of curvature and center.
+In the curvature() method I found the radii of curvature and center.